openclimatefix/uk-pv-national-xg/experiments/009_probablistic/readme.md

 | 34      | 0.26168 | 0.49789 | 0.67299 |
 | 35      | 0.26133 | 0.48521 | 0.67172 |
 | 36      | 0.26343 | 0.49714 | 0.67256 |

+## Quantile Scaling Results

+For scaling the production quantiles to be more accurate, from this, we need to scale the lower quantile by 0.4 to be actually at 10%, and the upper quantile by 1.6 to actually be at 90%.